Nodaka/nbtof/README.md

 ## Intoroduction

-By writing the `#@~` marks in notebook files, you can transfer notebook file to py file with the function which perform the same process as notebook.
+Only by writing the `#@~` marks in notebook files, you can easily convert notebook file to py file with the function which perform the same process as notebook.
-For example, in the case that you want to transfer `short_sample.ipynb` to function,
+For example, in the case that you want to convert `short_sample.ipynb` to function.

 **short_sample.ipynb**